 Tags » On The Media

-Journalists reporting unconfirmed information in an undignified and irresponsible rush to be the first to break a story, a practice that seems to have become increasingly common over the last decade as eyes and ears have moved online and the 24-hour news cycle has become the standard, is bad enough.
+Journalists reporting unconfirmed information in an undignified and irresponsible rush to be the first to break a story, a practice that seems to have become increasingly common as eyes and ears have moved online and the 24-hour news cycle has became the standard, is bad enough.
 422 more words

 Historians will often point out that societies reap what they sow.